Change72/docs-vllm-native-offloading-dynamo/README.md

 * **Dynamo `6c2a73a`** — accept `"CPU"` as an alias for the `HostPinned` tier so vLLM events match the indexer's medium-name expectations
 * **Dynamo `5b7725f`** — surface `kv_cache_events_applied` counters on Prometheus so the new CPU-tier traffic is observable end-to-end

-See `PRESENTATION.md` §2 for the diagnosis, §3 for the diff against `llm-d`, §4 for the commit details, §6 for the benchmarks, §7 for the upstream-PR proposal.
+See `PRESENTATION.md` §2 for the diagnosis, §3 for the diff against `llm-d` and commit details, §5 for the cost-function deep-dive, §6 for the benchmarks (incl. §6.4 for the upstream-default recommendation and §6.10 for the theoretical-floor derivation).

 ## Reproducing the sweep (high level)